visit/galaxy-docs/_includes/exampleworkflow.md

 }
 ```

 For all booking operations you will need a <a href="#create-basket">Shopping Basket</a>.
 This entity will be the reference for all information related to a booking, right up until the time the customer decides to commit to the booking and has provided all the necessary information.
-It is therefore very important to hold a reference to the `BasketId`, in this case - **87654321**
+It is therefore very important to hold a reference to the `BasketId`, in this case - **87654321**.

+You can optionally provide an Online3 Id to use the <a href="#create-basket-for-hybrid-checkout-in-citybreak-online3">hybrid checkout</a> flow, which means the Galaxy basket and the user can be redirected to your existing Online3 checkout & payment flow.

 ### HTTP Request